ejbaran/docs-1/docs/build-apps/hello_world.md

 ## Connect your client

-Each SDK provides a client which must instantiate prior to making calls to the API endopoints.
+Each SDK provides a client which must instantiate prior to making calls to the API endpoints.
 You must provide values for `<algod-address>`, `<port>` and `<algod-token>`.
 The CLI tools implement the client natively.

 _Learn more about [Connecting to a Node](connect.md)._